nessanmore/nessanmore/README.md

   </font>
 </p>

-<p align="center"><p align="center" style="font-size: 11;"> I'm open-minded to most ships and don't mind roleplay or interacting as your preferred ship!
-I, however, mainly ship Ronference.</p>
+<p align="center"><p align="center" style="font-size: 11;"> I am a ronference monoshipper in terms of nortnaib.
+I am open-minded to variations of the pairing, but I generally don't interact with any romantic nn ship outside of them.
+Generally speaking, I am a fan of adamil and most lesbian pairings or rare pairs. </p>

 <h1 align="center"></a></h2>
 <blockquote><h2><b>DNI</b></h2></blockquote>